Section for Logic and Cognitive Science

 Prof. dr hab.
 Szymon Wróbel

 Dr Przemysław Nowakowski

-The Section of Logic is one of the oldest units in the Institute of Philosophy and Sociology.
-It was founded and chaired by Kazimierz Ajdukiewicz in 1956–1961.
+The Section for Logic and Cognitive Science is one of the oldest units in the Institute of Philosophy and Sociology.
+It was founded and chaired by Kazimierz Ajdukiewicz in 1956–1961 (as The Section of Logic).
 In the 1970s and 1980s, the section, chaired by Ryszard Wójcicki, focused on the model-theoretic investigation of the logical consequence operation.
 In 1992, the section expanded its focus and was renamed the Section of Logic, Language and Action.
-In 2002, there was another change in the section’s focus and as a consequence, its name acquired the present form: Section of Logic and Cognitive Science.
+In 2002, there was another change in the section’s focus and as a consequence, its name acquired the present form: Section for Logic and Cognitive Science.

 Research on cognitive science performed by the members of the section focuses on the analyses of the structure of theory in cognitive sciences, their methodology and practice.
 In particular, the focus is on problems in the mathematical modeling of cognitive systems.
 An important part of this research theme is the open seminar “Philosophy of Cognitive Science”.